Elected: May 2012

 During his time as Mayor, Mitchell has strengthened Tempe’s local economy and the economic recovery by working to attract new businesses and retain current business partners.
 Since his election in May 2012, the City of Tempe has added tens of thousands of jobs, and with the addition of such companies like State Farm, Silicon Bank, Northern Trust, Bank of the West, Benchmark Electronics, Shutterfly and Union Bank.
 Tempe is looking forward to welcoming tens of thousands of jobs from these companies and new companies locating in our community over the next decade.
 Mayor Mitchell is also committed to maintaining and improving Tempe’s world-class assets like the Tempe Center for the Arts and Tempe Town Lake, working with law enforcement to ensure that Tempe is made up of safe neighborhoods, and to providing a transparent city government.

-As a community member, Mayor Mitchell has served on numerous boards and charitable organizations, including the Kiwanis Club of Tempe, Tempe Diablos, Tempe Leadership Class XV, Tempe Sister Cities, Tempe Impact Education Foundation, Rio Salado Foundation, and Tempe YMCA.
+As a community member, Mayor Mitchell has served on numerous boards and charitable organizations, including the Kiwanis Club of Tempe, Tempe Diablos, Tempe Leadership Class XV, Tempe Sister Cities, Tempe Impact Education Foundation and Tempe YMCA.
 Mitchell is on the Board of Directors of the Greater Phoenix Economic Council and as the Chairman of the Rio Salado Foundation.
-Mayor Mitchell serves as the City of Tempe’s representative on the Maricopa Association of Government’s Regional Council, Regional Council Executive Committee.
+Mayor Mitchell serves as the City of Tempe’s representative and the Chair of the Maricopa Association of Government’s (MAG) Regional Council and Regional Council Executive Committee.
 He is also on MAG’s Transportation Policy Committee and currently serves on the Executive Committee and is the Past President of the League of Arizona Cities and Towns.
 On the national level, Mayor Mitchell is on the National League of Cities’ Advisory Council and is on the Advisory Board to the U.S. Conference of Mayors.
 He is also the Chair of the Mayors and Metro Universities Task Force for the U.S. Conference of Mayors.

 He has two daughters that he is raising in his hometown.

-Kiwanis Club of Tempe; Tempe Sister Cities, Board Member; Tempe Diablos; Tempe Leadership Class 15; Tempe Impact Education Foundation; Tempe YMCA; Arizona League of Cities and Towns, Executive Committee Member and Past President; NLC Advisory Board Member and former NLC Board Member; NLC University Communities Council; Greater Phoenix Economic Council, Board of Directors; United States Conference of Mayors (USCM), Advisory Board; USCM Mayors and Metro Universities Task Force, Chair; Maricopa Association of Governments, Executive Committee, Regional Council, and Transportation Policy Committee; Rio Salado Foundation, President.
+Kiwanis Club of Tempe; Tempe Sister Cities, Board Member; Tempe Diablos; Tempe Leadership Class 15; Tempe Impact Education Foundation; Tempe YMCA; Arizona League of Cities and Towns, Executive Committee Member and Past President; National League of Cities (NLC) Advisory Board Member and former NLC Board Member; NLC University Communities Council; Greater Phoenix Economic Council, Board of Directors; United States Conference of Mayors (USCM), Advisory Board; USCM Mayors and Metro Universities Task Force, Chair; Maricopa Association of Governments, Executive Committee and Regional Council, Chair; and Maricopa Association of Governments Transportation Policy Committee; Rio Salado Foundation, Chairman.